 That mother asked if I would work with her daughter over the summer.

 I did.
-After just 8 weeks, Ashley was reading beautifully.
+After just eight weeks, Ashley was reading beautifully.
 I felt like I had saved that child’s academic life.
 It was the most wonderful feeling in the world.
 The school stopped thinking there was something wrong with her, and the little girl fared beautifully.

-I changed the focus of my studies (from clinical psych to cognitive developmental) and did my dissertation on how children learn to read.
+I changed the focus of my studies (from clinical psychology to cognitive developmental) and did my dissertation on how children learn to read.
 Working with Ashley made me realize I didn’t want to spend my career fixing problems that never should have happened in the first place.
 I wanted to prevent those problems from happening.

 Q. And have you?